dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/task_C/task_c3.md

 6. Goal-measure (examples, based on goal categories)
     - The student's project grades, in contrast to years where other projects were prepared - goal achieved if project grades are higher.
-    - `(While developing web applications Students do less errors, take less time and at a lower cost in the future(aplica-se ao Environment?)`

 7. Value
 	- High

 `NOTES`
    - Was it ok that we broke BG3 into 2 distinct Business Goals Scenarios?